 Shoreline Metro sets the TAM performance target to allow for 13 percent of revenue vehicles to pass beyond useful life.
-Shoreline Metro is aggressively attempting to replace its medium duty bus fleet using remaining funding from the "Coronavirus Aid, Relief, and Economic Security" (CARES) Act and through FTA Section 5310 and 5339 funding in order to lower the revenue vehicle performance target percentage over time, and the 2022 - 2025 TIP was recently amended to include several of these bus replacements.
+Shoreline Metro is aggressively replacing its medium and light duty bus fleet using remaining funding from the "Coronavirus Aid, Relief, and Economic Security" (CARES) Act and through FTA Section 5310 and 5339 funding in order to lower the revenue vehicle performance target percentage over time.
 In addition, Shoreline Metro sets the TAM performance target to allow for 0 percent of non-revenue vehicles to pass beyond useful life.